chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ### [0.10.5] - 2025-09-22

 - Improved
-  - Improved the map zooming by mouse wheel - now it is more faster
+  - Improved the map zooming by mouse wheel - now it is working faster

 ### [0.10.4] - 2025-09-21